lmorgadodacosta/NTUCLE/README.md

 The main goal of this corpus was to develop the LCC-NTU English Writing Support System (capable of providing corrective feedback on students' writing), which is now integrated in the [iTELL](https://github.com/lmorgadodacosta/iTELL) suite of applications.

+The corpus contains 180 documents hand-tagged by professional English lecturers.
+One third (60) of the documents were tagged by two lecturers.
+Documents that were annotated by two people had their error tags harmonized/adjudicated.
+A list of documents and whether they have been double annotated can be found in the file [annot_doc.tsv](annot_doc.tsv).

 You can read a full description of the corpus, of the new error tag set and annotation process in this [paper](https://aclanthology.org/W17-5901/).